-Data was entered into SPSS version 23 for lateral position followed by semi-fowler position. investigation.
-Descriptive statistics were used to Carlo, repeated ANOVA, and paired t-test were used reactivity using McNemar's test in the three positions. to test differences between the three maternal results are considered significant at 0.05.
+Data was entered into SPSS version 23 for investigation.
+Descriptive statistics were used to analyze data as number, percentage, mean, and stander deviation.
+Chi-square, Fisher exact, Monte Carlo, repeated ANOVA, and paired t-test were used to test differences between the three maternal positions (supine, left lateral, and semi-fowler).
+Test results are considered significant at 0.05.